-First of all, if you’re missing a tooth, one of the best things you can do for your oral health is to get a dental implant.
+If you’re missing a tooth, one of the best things you can do for your oral health is to get a dental implant.
 It can take a while to get it put in and for it to heal, but the time and effort getting it is absolutely worth it.
 The different types of dental implants won’t just fix your smile.
 They can do your overall health a world of good!

-In addition we have years of experience working with implants at Imagine Dental.
+We have years of experience working with implants at Imagine Dental.
 If you have any questions about the procedures or the types of implants available, we would be more than happy to answer your questions.
 To give you an idea of what’s out there, here’s a breakdown of the four different types of dental implants.
 As for which of these implants is right for you.
 Schedule an appointment at Imagine Dental and we’ll find the right one for you!

 What Is A Dental Implant?